xavier9909/IIEC-RISE-DOCKER-1.0-HackTools/README.md

-# HACKTOOOLS - Docker Project
+# HACKTOOLS - Docker Project
-hacktools contain some bug hunting tools which can help you to secure your networks,web-apps,server etc.
+This project contains few bug hunting tools which can help you to secure your networks, web-apps, server etc.

 # NOTE
 THIS IMAGE PURELY MEANT FOR BUGHUNTING N PENTESTING.
 DO NOT USE THIS IMAGE FOR ANY ILLEGAL ACTIVITIES

-# Requirements/installation
+# Requirements/Installation
 These instructions will get you a copy of the project up and running on your local machine

-# Make sure you have the latest versions of Docker installed on your machine.
+* ## Make sure you have the latest versions of Docker installed on your machine.
 For installing run the commands:

 # For Docker Installation on RedHat/Centos: